Dynamic-Mobile-Security/mdast-cli/README.md

  * `appgallery_file_name` - file name for app to be saved with

-To get the app_id, go to the app page in the AppStore in your browser, you can extract the required parameter from the url:
+To get the app_id, go to the app page in the Appgallery in your browser, you can extract the required parameter from the url:
 ![app_id_example](https://user-images.githubusercontent.com/46852358/209744381-66bd117a-c16e-40d2-9d24-fc0b694a912d.png)

-`appstore_app_id С101184875` in this example.
+`appgallery_app_id С101184875` in this example.